 Can I have both eyes treated the same day?

 Yes, almost everyone has both eyes treated on the same day.
 First we treat the right eye, then the left eye.
-Treating the eyes on different days is an option for those who are interested.
-Come into our Raleigh office on Millbrook Road and we can talk about these options.
+Treating the eyes on different days is an option for those who are interested (links to Free Lasik Patient Guide).
+Come into our Raleigh office (link to location page) on Millbrook Road and we can talk about these options.

 How fast will my vision recover?